DigitalPublishingToolkit/Money-Lab-Reader/docs/1_2-Berardi.md

 resist the aggression that the financial abstraction was waging against our concrete lives.

-At the beginning of the new century the so called dotcomcrash dissolved the illusion of an alliance between cognitive workers and venture capital, the alliance that in the ’90s has made possible the creation and spread of the net.
+At the beginning of the new century the so called dotcom crash dissolved the illusion of an alliance between cognitive workers and venture capital, the alliance that in the 90s has made possible the creation and spread of the net.
 After the first crisis of the virtual economy in the year 2000, disempowered cognitive workers entered the cycle of precarization.
 Then the society at large was attacked by the menace of a metaphysical debt.

-At the end of the ’90s Jean Baudrillard wrote the following words:
+At the end of the 90s Jean Baudrillard wrote:

-The debt will never be paid.
+>The debt will never be paid.
 No debt will ever be paid.
 The final counts will never take place.
 If time is counted, the missing money is beyond counting.
 The United States is already virtually unable to pay, but this will have no consequence whatsoever.
 There will be no judgment day for